donavenom/visualizations/README.md

 ![5-Line chart](https://user-images.githubusercontent.com/44620594/118350641-87165980-b51d-11eb-8a47-ef0c8c850b58.png)

 *Principle 1 - Maximizing the data-ink ratio*
 Unnecessary borders and lines were removed.
-The present lines -- the dotted horizontal lines -- serve as guiding markers to help viewers clarify which dots belong to which months as the dots extend further away from the name of the months found on the y-axis.
+Further, I removed all months from the x-axis except for the first and last month (March 2020 and March 2021).
+While unconventional, I felt that keeping all of the months added clutter to the fitted line, confidence intervals, and residuals - all of which are the main focus of the visualization.
+I also added dotted horizontal lines for guiding purposes.
+I also scaled COVID-19 cases to thousands in order to save "ink".

 *Principle 2 - Mobilize every graphical element to show the data*
-I increased the plot margins to allow for more space between the dots and pushed out the x-/y-axis labels closer to the outer limits.
-I also scaled daily COVID-19 cases to thousands in order to maximize space.
+After removing unnecessary and distracting graphical elements, I feel like this type of chart conforms well to this principle.
+I have not identified any graphical element that obstructs the data.

 *Principle 3 - Maximize data density and the size of the data matrix*
-At first, I played around with shrinking the data points but this effort made it more difficult to discern how many cases each dot represented.
-I ultimately chose to make the data dots a bit larger.
+I feel like this graph conforms to maximizing data density as I am displaying three sources of information (fitted line, confidence intervals, and residuals).
+Also, I extended the margins a little bit to allow more space for the data matrix.

 *Principle 4 - Escape flatland*
 I used color to display multivariate data (months and type of COVID-19 case).